Saturday, May 30, 2026

 "Pull any thread, any time"

-"What newsrooms and trading floors are actually saying"
+"What analysts, practitioners, and observers are actually saying"

 "Traces dominoes forward — what happens after what happens"